-Over the last few years, ASU Enterprise Partners has done a complete reinvention of the systems that our organization uses to track ASU donors, funds, and gifts.
+Over the last few years, ASU Enterprise Partners has done a complete reinvention of the systems we use to track ASU donors, funds, and gifts.
 Redesigning our online giving system was part of this plan.

 Selecting a new system to host our online giving system was an arduous process.
 After reviewing several online giving options, we discovered that none of them really met our needs.
-We expanded our scope to include ecommerce websites, and finally landed on Salesforce Commerce Cloud, a system known for powering retail sites such as Adidas or Columbia.
+We expanded our scope to include ecommerce websites, and finally landed on Salesforce Commerce Cloud, a system known for powering retail sites for brands such as Adidas or Columbia.
 But how could we utilize the functionality of Salesforce Commerce Cloud for a non-profit website?

 As the administrator of the online giving system, I had a critical role in the implementation of this new platform.
 I was involved in developing the wireframes for the online giving form and designing the navigation, while also being responsible for managing site updates, importing new funds, setting roles and other admin tasks.
 I would also need to learn how to utilize search dictionaries, sorting rules, and other Commerce Cloud functionality to support the online giving efforts.

 Salesforce Commerce Cloud was not our first option when we started looking for replacement online giving systems.
 We first looked at several different systems geared toward online giving, but found that they weren’t really meeting our requirements for a system.
 Universities, unlike many other non-profit organizations, have a plethora of schools and programs to raise funds for, and none of these online giving systems seemed to fit our model.
 We started realizing that an ecommerce site was closer to our online giving model, given our desire to allow the donor to “shop” for a fund that he or she wanted to support.